-Meeting with CM At direction, and and met with Council Member on April 8 th to update on the status of case.
-Based on the information we provided was content with the steps the OPO had already taken in case.
-On May 20 th , Council Member placed a phone call to and relayed that in light of recent emails had received admonishing would like to request that an independent investigation be conducted.
-Benefits and drawbacks of conducting an independent investigation Ultimately, while we had concerns in all areas (timely, thorough, and objective) we must examine to certify a case, (upon consultation with (upon the investigation was unusually long.
-However, the OPO and SPD came to an impasse on the case within the 180 days. also chose not to decline the case based on thoroughness because any additional investigation would focus on interviews of the listed individuals and entities IA did not interview.
+At a direction, which and which we with Council Member which on April 8th to update the status of the scale.
+Based on the information we provided we are under the impression was content with the steps the OPO had already taken in the case.
+On May 20th, Council Member placed a phone call to the and relayed that in light of recent emails which are ceived admonishing we, would like to request that an independent investigation be conducted.

+Benefits and drawbacks of conducting an independent investigation also chose not to decline the case based on thoroughness because any additional investigation would focus on interviews of the listed individuals and entities IA did not interview.
 The fruitfulness of additional interviews come with two considerations.
 First, should the case be returned to the OPO by the OPOC for an Independent Investigation, the OPO does not have the authority to compel SPD employees or any of the individuals listed to attend an interview.
 All we have authority to do is ask for voluntary interviews which, in our view, will likely not be complied with.
 Thus, it is unlikely the OPO will receive additional material information by conducting additional investigations outside of IA.
 Second, the information that would be material is not physical, i.e. the alleged leak was likely a verbal communication.
 Thus, conducting additional interviews would not likely definitively indicate who the alleged leaker was.
 The limitations placed upon the OPO and the OPOC regarding Closing Reports following an Independent Investigation also dictate that the Closing Report will not include opinions regarding what may have occurred, only a summation of facts that we have backed up with some form of evidence.
 Should we have a declination of interviews, we will have limited information to include in a report.